kalikauymbaev/Letter-Detection-Project/README.md

 python train_and_quantize.py
 ```

-This will start the training process, and the model will be saved in the **artifacts/** directory.
+This will start the training process and the model will be saved in the **artifacts/** directory.

 ### 3. Test the Model (Handwriting App)